JoaoFreitas2002/IntelliDraft/README.md

 2. Upload the `intellidraft` folder to the `/wp-content/plugins/` directory of your WordPress site.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Go to **Settings > IntelliDraft** to enter your ChatGPT API key, save the settings, and choose your preferred AI model. **This step is required for the plugin to work.**

-## Usage

-1. After setting up your API key, navigate to the IntelliDraft section in your WordPress editor.
-2. Enter the title and topics for your blog post.
-3. Click "Generate" to create a fully AI-generated blog post.

 ## Requirements